MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

   >
   > In some cases, compliance considerations often lead to the need for separate indexes.
 For instance, if business requirements demand that data is isolated between Europe and America, multiple indexes might be inevitable.

   - **Document design**.
 Align your data design with expected user queries to optimize relevancy.
 Consider how each document should serve queries.
-For search indexes, prioritize relevant documents and narrow down to a small set of documents that's densely packed with relevant information.
+For search indexes, prioritize relevant documents and refine the results to a concise set that's densely packed with relevant information.

   - **Field design**.
 Configure your index fields to support search performance and relevance.
 Your index fields should map to the document attributes you want to make searchable, retrievable, filterable, and sortable.
 They include embeddings, IDs, or any other data that can boost searching.